Visible On-Page Factors

 This fourth page is harder to reach not only by humans (who need to click at least four times), but also by search engines, which would probably consider the content in that page as less important.
 We call the effect of this link structure “death by pagination,” and we suggest two possible approaches for mitigating the problem:

-1) Don’t use simple pagination.
-Page with “< prev” and “next >” links, but also add links to the individual pages, that is, “< prev 1 2 3 4 next >.”
+• Don't use simple pagination.
+Page with "< prev" and "next >" links, your can add more links to the individual pages, such as: "< prev 1 2 3 4 next >."
 This creates a better navigation scheme to all pages.

 The fact that a web page is semantically related to other pages within a web site may boost the rankings of that particular page.
 This means other related pages linked within a site may be used to boost the rankings of the web site as a whole.
 This tends to happen naturally when writing quality content for a web site regardless.